Choose a cyber security masters program from the best online universities for tech in Australia.

 Specialisations: Management & Leadership, Security Engineering

-- Business Data and Cyber Security
+- Data Ethics and Regulation

 Learning outcomes from a cybersecurity masters depend on the orientation of the program, whether its towards technical analysis, software engineering, governance, or leadership and management.
 You should at least come away within strong contemporary knowledge and skills in your area of expertise.
 Common learning outcomes include the ability to do the following.

 - Identify vulnerabilities and threats to assets, along with countermeasures.